Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_part_2.md

 Our goals for this section are: to reach 100% line coverage on the Morpho repo and exploring ways to make our test suite capable of testing more possible setup configurations.

+> For the recorded stream of this part of the bootcamp see [here](https://x.com/i/broadcasts/1mrGmPDlqgQKy).

 ## How to Evaluate Coverage Reports

 From part 1 our `MorphoTargets` contract should have two clamped handlers (`morpho_supply_clamped` and `morpho_supplyCollateral_clamped`) and the remaining functions should be unclamped.